dcunited001/dcunited001.github.io/_posts/2018-01-23-social-justice-a-just-cultural-revolution.md

 AND [this
 post](/posts/2017-03-10-harnessing-the-congruence-of-the-human-condition-for-natural-justice.html)
 -- but then I've realized that I've been all sooo censured the whole time.
-Being falsely labelled as racist or anything -- especially when it involves triggering people with "A/B testing" and hiring gypsy crystal-ball fortune tellers to interpret the facial expressions and changes in body language -- is horrible.
+Being falsely labelled as racist or anything is horrible -- especially when it involves triggering people with "A/B testing" and hiring gypsy crystal-ball fortune tellers to interpret the facial expressions and changes in body language.

 <a name="wait-you-do-what" />